discreetly-johnson/perceptual_hashing/README.md

 2. phfCompare recieves such a text file (database) and compares the digests with a given image.
 The script will then notify you of either an exact match or close similarity.
    The sensitivity of close matches can be adjusted under "hamming_threshold"

+Over time I plan to improve the readibility and information provided by these programs